ejconlon/little-rio/README.md

 # little-rio

-When all you need is `RIO.Prelude.RIO`!
+When you need `RIO` monad but you want a `MonadCatch` instance...

+This is derived from the RIO library ([LICENSE](https://hackage.haskell.org/package/rio-0.1.14.0/src/LICENSE)).